-) Account Contact Informati ion
+) Account Contact Informat ion

 Name (If Applicable):

 Company (If Applicable):

 Service Address:

 Mailing Address:

 Cell Phone #:

 Business Phone #:

 Drivers License #:

 Social Security/Tax ID #:

 Requested Service Date:

-I agree to receive information v via text: Ye s ] \ lo ]
+I agree to receive information via text: Yes No No

 E-mail Address:

-A \$25.00 application fee and \$100 time the application is processed osit, paid i n cash or by credit c ard, are due at the
+A \$25.00 application fee and \$10 time the application is processed 0 security deposit, paid in cash or by credit card, are due a d. t the

-Service to be provided to an existing y water service fo or a maximu m of 14 ca lendar days t to facilitate cle eaning

-and showing of property for sale or re ent.
-This service is not to be used for m naintenance r equiring high volume

-of water.
-Any water usage will be cha • • •

-funds from the \$100.00 security depo •

-District shall not be responsible for da • •

-or low pressure, by escape or leakag • •

-on, and applicant will hold Palmdale d also agrees to comp

-with the District's Rules and Regulation ions available fo r review upo n request.
+and showing of property for sale or re of water.
+Any water usage will be cha- funds from the \$100.00 security depo- District shall not be responsible for do or low pressure, by escape or leakage on, and applicant will hold Palmdale water service for a maximum of 14 calendar days to facilitate clear ent.
+This service is not to be used for maintenance requiring high vo- arged at the District rates and billed directly to the user.
+Any remain osit will be refunded to the applicant.
+It is agreed that Palmdale Wa amage to persons or property caused by failure or defects of pipes ge due to conditions on said premises existing at or after turning se water District harmless therefrom.
+The undersigned also agrees to cons available for review upon request. olumes ning ater s, high

-Signature Date ·
+Signature